A-TDOM: Active TDOM via On-the-Fly 3DGS

-True Digital Orthophoto Map (TDOM) serves as a crucial geospatial product in various fields such as urban management, city planning, land surveying, etc. However, traditional TDOM generation methods generally rely on a complex offline photogrammetric pipeline, resulting in delays that hinder real-time applications.
-Moreover, the quality of TDOM may degrade due to various challenges, such as inaccurate camera poses or Digital Surface Model (DSM) and scene occlusions.
-To address these challenges, this work introduces A-TDOM, a near real-time TDOM generation method based on On-the-Fly 3DGS optimization.
-As each image is acquired, its pose and sparse point cloud are computed via On-the-Fly SfM.
-Then new Gaussians are integrated and optimized into previously unseen or coarsely reconstructed regions.
-By integrating with orthogonal splatting, A-TDOM can render just after each update of a new 3DGS field.
-Initial experiments on multiple benchmarks show that the proposed A-TDOM is capable of actively rendering TDOM in near real-time, with 3DGS optimization for each new image in seconds while maintaining acceptable rendering quality and TDOM geometric accuracy. \href{ https://github.com/xywjohn/A-TDOM}{ https://github.com/xywjohn/A-TDOM}
+\author*[1]{\fnm{Xin} \sur{Wang}} \abstract { True Digital Orthophoto Map (TDOM), a 2D objective representation of the Earth's surface, is an essential geospatial product widely used in urban management, city planning, land surveying, and related applications.
+However, traditional TDOM generation typically relies on a complex offline photogrammetric pipeline, leading to substantial latency and making it unsuitable for time-critical or real-time scenarios.
+Moreover, the quality of TDOM may deteriorate due to inaccurate camera poses, imperfect Digital Surface Model (DSM), and incorrect occlusions detection.
+To address these challenges, this work introduces \textbf{A-TDOM}, a near real-time TDOM generation method built upon On-the-Fly 3DGS (3D Gaussian Splatting) optimization.
+As each incoming image arrives, its pose and sparse point cloud are computed via On-the-Fly SfM.
+Newly observed regions are then incrementally reconstructed as additional 3D Gaussians are inserted using a Delaunay triangulated Gaussian sampling and integration and are further optimized via adaptive training iterations and learning rate, especially in previously unseen or coarsely modeled areas.
+With orthogonal splatting integrated into the rendering pipeline, A-TDOM can actively produce updated TDOM outputs immediately after each 3DGS update.
+Code is now available at \href{ https://github.com/xywjohn/A-TDOM}{ https://github.com/xywjohn/A-TDOM} }